kumbirai/postgres-backup-and-restore/README.md

 # PostgreSQL Backup and Restore Tool

-A Python-based command-line tool for backing up and restoring PostgreSQL databases with support for schema-specific operations and compression.
+A Python-based command-line tool for backing up and restoring PostgreSQL databases with support for schema-specific and table-specific operations and compression.

 ## Features

 - Create compressed database backups
 - Restore from backup files
 - Support for schema-specific backup and restore
+- Support for table-specific backup and restore
 - Configurable through environment variables
 - Rich logging and error handling
 - Backup integrity verification